selectel/terraform-provider-selectel/website/docs/r/dedicated_server_v1.html.markdown

 * `<server_id>` — Unique identifier of the server.

-### Import notes
+When importing a server, Terraform auto-generates the names of the following objects:

-* After importing a server with a custom disk partition configuration (`partitions_config`), Terraform will read the actual partition layout from the API and populate the state accordingly.
+* RAID array names — auto-generated based on the RAID level and disk type.
+For example, new-raid1, new-raid0.

-* When importing a server with software RAID configurations, the RAID array names will be auto-generated (e.g., `new-raid1`, `new-raid0`) based on the RAID level and disk type.
-You may need to update your configuration to match these names or use `terraform import` followed by `terraform state show` to see the imported configuration.
+* disk names — auto-generated based on the disk type.
+For example, disk-ssd-1, disk-hdd-1.

-* Disk names in `disk_config` are also auto-generated during import (e.g., `disk-ssd-1`, `disk-hdd-1`) based on the disk type.
+You may need to update your configuration to match these names or use terraform import followed by terraform state show to see the imported configuration.